 With multiple-image posts, you can offer more photos to someone who’s interested enough to click through, and provide the primary highlight for one who’s less interested.
 Additionally, the album feature lets you display a panorama for images that don’t fit into a single square.

 Because you can post up to 10 photos OR videos, you go even deeper and over-deliver.
 Just like with photos, carousel video posts let you get around Instagram’s limits.
 Each video on Instagram has a time limit of one minute.
 Put ten videos into a single multiple-image post and you can post up to 10 minutes of video content in a single post.

 Not sure which ad to post?
 Put up 10 in a carousel post in Instagram and let dynamic ordering arrange them according to performance.
 This is the most business-specific component of the carousel feature, and it has powerful implications in terms of clicks and conversions.
 With a quick view of what works and what doesn’t, your turnaround time on a campaign is reduced and the effectiveness of your team is multiplied.

 It could be as simple as showing people around your retail space or posting the menu to your restaurant.
 Share suggestions for ways to make the best use of your products and services.

 Even better, encourage your customers and online audience to get in on the Instagram action.
-For example,DD Hammocks has a devoted social media following, and their fans frequently use multiple-image posts to share their hammock and tarp setups and views from their camping adventures.
+For example,DD Hammocks and Montemlife both have has a devoted social media following, and their fans frequently use multiple-image posts to share their hammock and tarp setups and views from their camping adventures.